ralvandar-race/sprint2vec_revision/README.md

 - `Sprint2Vec_Pipeline.png`: Pipeline Diagram of the sprint2vec training and predicting process

 ## 🚀 Getting Started
-- **Create Virtual Environments and Install Required Packages:**
+- **Create Virtual Environment and Install Required Packages:**

+    It is recommended to use a virtual environment to manage dependencies.
+Follow the appropriate instructions below based on your environment:
+    - Using `venv` (Python's built-in tool): To create a virtual environment, refer to the official [Python documentation](https://docs.python.org/3/library/venv.html).
+    - Using Conda: If you're using Conda, follow the instructions provided in this [Conda guide](https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html)).

-    Create vitual environments and install the required packages seperately using the following command:
+    After creating the virtual environment, activate it and install the required packages by running the following command:
     ```bash
-    pip install -r Scripts/act_requirements.txt
-    pip install -r Scripts/ak_requirements.txt
-    pip install -r Scripts/text_requirements.txt
+    pip install -r Scripts/requirements.txt
     ```
 > [!IMPORTANT]
-> *The `act_requirements.txt` is for the developer activity models, `ak_requirements.txt` is for the regression models, and `text_requirements.txt` is for the text models.*
+> *Ensure that your virtual environment is activated before running the installation command to avoid conflicts with your system-wide packages.*

 - **Setup JIRA APIs, SQL Database, and Workspace:**